 In order to stop this from happening, you’ll need a mechanism that blocks the transmission of far-end speech back to the other party in the call.
-It should block any echoes, reverberations and unwanted added sounds from the signal passing through the acoustic space.
+It should block any echoes, reverberations, and unwanted added sounds from the signal passing through the acoustic space.

-For example, if you’re on a hands-free call in your car while music is playing, you won’t have to pause the music during the conversation.
+For instance, if you’re on a hands-free call in your car while music is playing, you won’t have to pause the music during the conversation.
 Both the music AND the voice of the other speaker will be eliminated from the signal that is being picked up by the microphone.
 At that point, only the local speaker’s voice is sent out on the far end.

-Acoustic Echo Cancellation: Essential for Clear Communication
+Krisp’s Acoustic and Room Echo Cancellation: Essential for Clear Communication

 If you’re trying to have an important phone call, whether it’s for work or to catch up with a loved one, you don’t want to be distracted by annoying echoes.
 That’s why it’s so important to avoid this echo with some sort of Acoustic Echo Cancellation.